World Languages and Cultures

 Course Type(s): None

-Advanced Spanish for Health Professionals is an advanced low, communicative-based language course that satisfies a 300- level Spanish class for Health Studies, Nursing, Pre-Med or science majors, as well as for Spanish minors or majors.
-The course offers a continuation of Spanish grammar, vocabulary, and communicative structures, within the context of the health professions and is intended for students who have completed FS202, FS298 or have placed at the 300 level after taking the MU Language Placement Exam.
-This course also satisfies the one semester General Education World Language requirement if the student has tested into the 300 level or above.
-As a communicative-based course, the class is devoted to working in pairs, small group, and whole-class conversation/ presentational activities that focus on meaningful and accurate communication of the material in the context of the health professions.
-In order to provide students with opportunities to engage in spontaneous creativity in the language, grammar is always presented as a means to a communicative end.
-The ACTF 5 C's are integrated throughout the course.
-Prerequisite: FS-202
+Advanced Spanish for Health Professionals is a high-intermediate communicative-based language course that satisfies a 300- level Spanish class for Health Studies, Nursing, Pre-Med or science majors, as well as for Spanish minors or majors.
+The course offers a continuation of study of Spanish grammar, vocabulary, and communicative structures as well as Hispanic cultures, within the context of the health professions.
+It is intended for students who have completed FS-202, FS-222 or have placed into FS-300 through the World Languages Placement exam.
+As a communicative-based course, the class is devoted to working in pairs, small group, and whole-class conversation/presentational activities that focus on meaningful and accurate communication of the material in the context of the health professions.
+Prerequisite: FS-202, FS-222 or placement into FS-300 through the World Languages placement exam

 FS-315 Introduction to Spanish LinguisticsCredits: 3